Jérôme Valcke: Suspension, investigation and termination

 On 17 September 2015, FIFA stated that Valcke had been put on leave and released from his duties until further notice.
 The decision was made by the FIFA Emergency Committee after a series of allegations implicated Valcke of selling World Cup tickets for above face value.
 On 8 October 2015, the investigatory arm of the FIFA Ethics Committee suspended him from all football for 90 days.
 On the expiry of that ban, it was extended for another 45 days and his case was passed to the Ethics Committee's adjudicatory arm for formal proceedings against him for alleged "misuse of expenses and other infringements of FIFA's rules and regulations", with the recommendation from the investigation arm that he be banned from all football for nine years, and fined 100,000 Swiss francs.
 On 13 January 2016, he was dismissed as Secretary General and his employment at FIFA was terminated with immediate effect.
 In July 2018, he lost his appeal to CAS against his 10-year ban from football.

 2020 prosecution

-On 14 September 2020, the Swiss Federal Court started to prosecute both Valcke and Nasser Al-Khelaifi, based on charges related to a meeting on 24 October 2013, at the French headquarters of beIN, in which Al-Khelaifi allegedly promised to purchase a villa in Sardinia for €5m, to be utilized by Valcke, in exchange to granting the 2026 and 2030 World Cups screening rights to beIN Media.
+On 14 September 2020, the Swiss Federal Court started to prosecute both Valcke and Nasser Al-Khelaifi, based on charges related to a meeting on 24 October 2013, at the French headquarters of beIN, in which Al-Khelaifi allegedly promised to purchase a villa in Porto Cervo, Sardinia for €5m, to be utilized by Valcke through a rental contract signed by Abdelkader Bessedik, in exchange to granting the 2026 and 2030 World Cups screening rights to beIN Media.

+In the meantime, Valcke was also accused of accepting $1.5 million in bribes from Greek businessman Dinos Deris, to help him in paying his $11m personal debt, stemmed from the purchase of two homes in Switzerland worth CHF 7m as well as a 34 m boat valued at more than CHF 2m.